gavingc/TuckerSync/README.md

 Server Schema
 -------------

-syncCount - universal long (64bit) sync counter, incremented on each successful db transaction.
+syncCount - universal long (64bit) sync counter, incremented on each completed session.

 Required on each object class to be synced: